 State agencies in Rhode Island, Texas, and California continue to actively seek to improve Medicaid third party recovery procedures.
 While all states have federal obligations to implement third-party recovery policies for their Medicaid programs, programmatic data sharing and recovery processes are not currently well-tuned.
 Not surprisingly, each of these states contributes more than the national state average to its Medicaid program[x].

-Texas most recently followed suit[xii], using MAIS as an online solution to coordinate personal data and identify Medicaid beneficiaries with possible third-party obligors.
+Texas most recently followed suit[xii], using MRN as an online solution to coordinate personal data and identify Medicaid beneficiaries with possible third-party obligors.
 It’s reasonable to assume that by implementing an automated mechanism to identify potential primary payers, the Texas Health and Human Services Department will use information from these data matches to investigate potential subrogation opportunities and recoup funds improperly disbursed.

 In California, pursuant to Welfare and Institutions (W&I) Code section 14124.70, Medicaid recipients or their representatives are required to report the existence of a casualty, workers’ compensation, or tort claim within 30 days of filing to the Department of Health Care Services (DHCS).
 Since California has been active in expanding Medicaid coverage, we anticipate that the state will further bolster its recovery programs.
 The state’s efforts and successes will likely be closely followed and may provide a road map for other states to create their own recovery policies.